allanhortle/bruce/readme.md

 For those that would like to have their own control of the repo, there is a grunt task that will copy a compiled version of Tunic into the required folders.
 Create a file called `config.json` in the root directory.
 Then fill up an array called `copyDirs` with the paths you would like.
+Now a quick `grunt` from the Tunic directory will copy compiled versions of Tunic all over the place.

 ```